 Find out about Society research grants

-The Society awards and administers a range of funds and grants for a broad scope of research activities (see individual below).
-The average grant has previously been about £1,500.
+The Society awards and administers a range of funds and grants for a broad scope of research activities.
+The average grant has previously been approximately £1,750.

-Applications must be must be accompanied by ONE supporting statement form, completed by a suitable person familiar with your work and proposed project.
-Supporters do not have to be a Fellow.
+Applications must be accompanied by ONE supporting statement form, completed by a suitable person familiar with your work and proposed project.
+The referee does not have to be a Fellow.

-Forms can be returned together or separately to the Awards Secretary at [email protected] and must arrive no later than the closing date.
-The grants cycle opens Autumn each year with the closing date for applications normally on the first Monday in February.
+Forms can be returned together or separately to [email protected] addressed to the Funding Officer and must arrive no later than the closing date.
+The grants cycle opens in autumn each year with the closing date for applications normally on the first/second Monday in February.

 Guidelines for Applicants